agrski/agrski.github.io/docs/_drafts/go-strategy-pattern-a-response.md

 ```

 There is another benefit to using a struct as the method receiver, which rednafi very briefly touches upon: should we need to, we can add state.
-An empty struct is very cheap to use as it requires no space to allocate, but should we need to add state then everything else is already in place[3].
+An empty struct is very cheap to use as it requires no space to allocate, but should we need to add state then everything else is already in place<a name="ref3" href="#fn3">[3]</a>.
 If we wanted to add state to the original approach, we would need to change it to use a struct anyway, likely causing reworking in other code that should, really, be unaffected.

 In summary, using **structs** to implement the strategy interface is **simpler, more concise, and more readily extensible**.